Alexander-Ploskin/CalcMethods/README.md

-# Here you can find my solutions for tasks from "Numerical methods" course
+# Here you can find my solutions for tasks from the "Numerical methods" course